justtheimpaler/highfive/README.md

   unique (BRANCH_ID, CLIENT_NUMBER)
 );

-create table PAYMENT ( -- Case #5 - No indexes, no constraints; can use all columns for sorting purposes RECEIVED_AT timestamp,
+create table PAYMENT ( -- Case #5 - No indexes, no constraints; use all columns for sorting purposes RECEIVED_AT timestamp,
   AMOUNT decimal(12, 2),
   ACCOUNT_ID int